The intermediate level statistics in dynamically localized chaotic eigenstates: Kicked rotator

-\be \hat{F} = \exp \left( -i k \cos\theta\right) \exp\left(-\frac{i\tau}{2}\frac{\partial^2}{\partial\theta^2}\right), \ee where now we have obviously two {\em dimensionless} quantum control parameters $k=V_0/\hbar, \;\;\; \tau= \hbar\; T/I$, which satisfy the relationship $K = k\tau = V_0 T/I$, $K$ being the classical {\em dimensionless} control parameter of (\ref{SM2}).
-We have investigated in detail the classical and quantal system at $K= 7$, which is classically fully chaotic regime (no islands of stability), in contradistinction to the usually employed value $K=5$, which still is of the mixed-type (regular regions have relative size/area of order of 2\%).
-Many more cases of $K>7$ have been studied extensively in \cite{MR2012}.
-If $\tau/(4\pi)$ is a rational number, then we have the so-called {\em quantum resonance} and continuous quasienergy spectrum.
-If $\tau/(4\pi)$ is an irrational number, we face the dynamical localization which sets in when the evolution time exceeds the Heisenberg time $t_H$.
+The quantum kicked rotator (QKR) is the quantized version of (\ref{KR}) (see \cite{Stoe}), where now we have two {\em dimensionless} quantum control parameters $k=V_0/\hbar, \;\;\; \tau= \hbar\; T/I$, which satisfy the relationship $K = k\tau = V_0 T/I$.
+We have studied the case $K=5$, extensively investigated by Izrailev et al \cite{Izr1990}, where there is still a regular region in the phase space of relative area 2\%, and many more cases, $K=7$, where the system is classically practically fully chaotic.
+If $\tau/(4\pi)$ is a sufficiently irrational number the quasienergy spectrum is discrete.
 The infinite dimensional system exhibits in such cases the dynamical localization and consequently the Poisson level spacing distribution, for the quasienergies.
-However, if we study the finite dimensional system, which can be regarded as one of the possible discretizations of the kicked rotator (or of standard map), the scenario changes completely.
+However, if we study the finite dimensional system \cite{Izr1987,Izr1988,Izr1990}, which can be regarded as one of the possible discretizations of the kicked rotator (or of standard map), the scenario changes completely.
 Then it is convenient to work in the angular momentum basis, defined by $|n\rangle = \exp(i n \theta)$.
-We have studied the following system
+We have studied the system